Pain · Mittelstand

 1. Pipeline.
 US conversion stuck inside 2 to 4% against a 25 to 30% home benchmark.
 Same lead quality.

 2. Time.
 Two cycles of US sales-head turnover at 12 to 18 months each.
-Three years burned before the diagnosis.
+Three years burned before the real break is named.

 3. Hires.
 Replacement hires inherit the same materials and quit with the same observation.
 Loaded cost: $400k to $700k per cycle.